calccrypto/OpenPGP/README.txt

 This is a C++ implementation of the majority of RFC 4880, the OpenPGP Message Format.
 In addition to the included files, the GNU Multiprecision Library is necessary (gmp.org, sudo apt-get install libdev-gmp, or equivalent).
+Libraries for zip, zlib, and bzip2 might eventually be needed.

 The purpose of this library is to help clear up the mess that is RFC 4880.
 It is extremely vague at best, and it took me